Waste Management & Tanker Services

-As a responsible and registered waste management contractor, Lanes collects and disposes of both hazardous and non-hazardous waste from a whole variety of locations including (but not limited to) septic tanks, petrol interceptors, drains, sewers, gullies and boreholes, using only reputable and certified disposal sites.
+As a registered waste management contractor, Lanes collects and disposes of hazardous and non-hazardous waste from a wide variety of locations, including (but not limited to) septic tanks, petrol interceptors, drains, sewers, gullies and boreholes.
+And, of course, we use only reputable and certified disposal sites.

 Signed and sealed

 Naturally, we comply with all stringent waste legislation for waste disposal and tracking.
 Preparing and completing legal waste documentation for you is all part of our service: we make sure that all the t’s are crossed and the i’s are dotted, so that you don’t have to.

 Waste management near you

 - removing all types of waste, including from septic tanks and interceptors

 - managing and disposing of hazardous and non-hazardous waste